How Much Can I Make from a Solar Lease?

 At the same time, the developer is negotiating a Power Purchase Agreement (PPA) with either the utility or another power buyer who would be buying the clean energy through Renewable Energy Credits (RECs).

-To discover how much your acreage might be worth, contact us.
-Our team has negotiated over 1,000 land agreements and acts as an interemediary between developers and landowners to the benefit of not only the parties involved, but to the community and environment as well.
+To discover how much your acreage might be worth, use our solar calculator, a complimentary tool built my our team of land experts.
+Scout Land Consultants has negotiated over 1,000 land agreements and acts as an intermediary between developers and landowners to the benefit of, not only the parties involved, but to the community and environment as well.

 How Do Developers Maintain Solar Projects?

 One of our most frequently asked questions from landowners centers around solar farm maintenance.
 What do developers do to maintain the project, and more importantly, the grounds beneath the panels?
-In a recent video, NLR Solar’s CEO, Nathan Fabrick, speaks to the precautions qualified developers take to manage the land and panels, without the use of harsh chemicals.
+In a recent video, Scout Land Consultants’ CEO, Nathan Fabrick, speaks to the precautions qualified developers take to manage the land and panels, without the use of harsh chemicals.

 You can access the full video below:

-Acting as an intermediary between developers and landowners, NLR Solar seeks to create satisfactory arrangements that most benefit our communities and our environment.
+Acting as an intermediary between developers and landowners, Scout Land Consultants seeks to create satisfactory arrangements that most benefit our communities and our environment.
 Further questions?
 Contact us for more information.

 How Much Land Does a Developer Intend on Using for Solar?

 One of our most frequently asked questions from landowners focuses on the idea of scale: How much of my land will a developer use for a solar farm?
 And why can’t they tell me the amount up front?
-In a recent video, NLR Solar’s CEO, Nathan Fabrick, explains the process developers encounter when planning solar development projects and why estimating project size isn’t always straightforward.
+In a recent video, Scout Land Consultants’ CEO, Nathan Fabrick, explains the process developers encounter when planning solar development projects and why estimating project size isn’t always straightforward.

 You can access the full video below: